zhurui0509/COVID-Forecast-Graph/README.md

 The graph and corresponding [endpoint](http://stko-roy.geog.ucsb.edu:7201 ) are updated every Tuesday.

 ## COVID-SO Ontology
 To increase the interoperability and reusability of the data, we design a COVID-19 related ontology - COVID-SO - on top of the [W3C recommended Semantic Sensor Network ontology](https://www.w3.org/TR/vocab-ssn/) and [its extensions](https://www.w3.org/TR/vocab-ssn-ext/).
 Concretely, we designed a three-tier ontology demonstrated as below.
-COVID-SO can be at in the folder of [COVID-SO Ontology](https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/COVID-SO%20Ontology).
+COVID-SO ontology can be found in the folder of [COVID-SO Ontology](https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/COVID-SO%20Ontology).

 * Upper-level ontology
 <p align="center">